onecoldwhiteday/AdventOfCode2022/README.md

 # Advent of Code 2022
-I'm trying to participate in Advent of Code, a bit late, hope to accomplish in time :)

 ## --- Day 1: Calorie Counting ---
 ## --- Day 2: Rock Paper Scissors ---